TBI And C&P Exams For Disabled Veterans

 TBI VA Disability Benefits

-Before we discuss the TBI C&P Exam, unless special rules apply, VA will deny service connection for Traumatic Brain Injury (TBI) unless the Veteran can prove a:
+Unless there are special rules that apply, the VA will deny service connection for Traumatic Brain Injury (TBI) unless the Veteran can prove a:

 1. Current diagnosis,